KateMorley/grid/README.md

 Set up a cron job to execute the `update.php` script (using the [PHP CLI SAPI](https://www.php.net/manual/en/features.commandline.usage.php)) every five minutes.
 The cron job must run as a user with write access to `public/favicon.svg` and `public/index.html`.

 The script outputs details of the update process to standard output, and details of errors to standard error.
 An error with an individual data source does not abort the rest of the update process.
+The APIs can be unreliable, so the `ERROR_REPORTING_THRESHOLD` constant in `configuration.php` is provided to control how many consecutive times an error must occur before it is reported.

 ### Fonts